alec-guarino-digipen/Deterministic_Math/README.md

 You can spend your time simply working in Euler space using degrees & centimetres.

+This is a header-like library.
+I do have .cpp files, but as long as you plop it in your project, you should have zero issues.
+I have used it thusfar with Visual Studio C++, and either Clang or G++, I don't know what I am using on Linux.

 # Pull Requests
 If you want to contribute to the library, I will incorporate changes.
 If you PR is complicated, please explain what algorithms you're using in your PR, or other complicated things.
 I'm not a Linear Algebra expert.